 Agile methods like the Kanban are great for trial and error style problem-solving projects, especially with no time constraints.

 Agile methods are useful for several kinds of new product launches that require development, distribution, marketing and support feedback.

 Here are some agile project examples as seen in the real world of familiar industries.

 As mentioned several times, the agile system is very common among software development teams.
 Agile execution of projects, when done right, gives developers the right amount of freedom to be creative.
 It also provides just enough structure to keep project milestones and goals in mind, ensuring regular deliverables.

-While some elements of event planning might call for a traditional project management approach, being agile can also add many advantages.
+While some elements of event planning might call for a traditional project management approach or using some of the best event management software, being agile can also add many advantages.
 It allows for quick adaptability to changes, which is very crucial for event planning.